 Meanwhile, as he orbited the downed pilot and took stock of the situation, Fisher realized that the closest helicopter was at least 30 minutes away.
 After witnessing the crash landing, Fisher believed that Myers was at the very least badly injured.
 Able to see the North Vietnamese troops closing in on Myers’ position and convinced that Myers would not last much longer on the ground, Fisher contacted the other members of his flight and notified them that he planned to land on the torn up airstrip and pick up Myers.

 Only 19 Bullet Holes…

 While the rest of the flight pressed covering attacks on the enemy troops, Fisher managed to land on the airstrip and taxi most of the way back down the runway while avoiding holes and debris, under enemy fire, until he was close Myers’ position.
 Then, while still taking enemy fire, Myers bolted from his hide, climbed onto the Skyraider’s wing and Fisher pulled Myers head-first into the right seat of his A-1E.
 Despite continuous heavy enemy fire, Fisher was then able to take off from the now-ruined runway and return to his base at Pleiku.
 Mechanics found 19 bullet holes in Fisher’s Skyraider.

-For his heroic action that fateful day in March 1966, Major Bernard Fisher was awarded the Congressional Medal of Honor.
+For his heroic action that fateful day in March 1966, Major Bernard Fisher was awarded the Medal of Honor.
 President Lyndon B. Johnson presented the medal to Major Fisher on January 19th 1967.
-Fisher was the first living Air Force recipient of the Congressional Medal of Honor for action in the Vietnam War.
+Fisher was the first living Air Force recipient of the Medal of Honor for action in the Vietnam War.